malibu-living-shoreline-project - DSC01444

 Shoreline Resiliency and Enhanced Biodiversity

-MLSP increases the resiliency of the shoreline through the restoration of sandy beach and foredune habitat.
-This project will restore a healthy living shoreline that will provide multiple ecosystem benefits, including shoreline stabilization and habitat for shorebirds and native flowering plants.
+The Malibu Beach Dunes increase the resiliency of the shoreline through the restoration of sandy beaches and foredune habitat.
+This restores a healthy living shoreline that will provide multiple ecosystem benefits, including shoreline stabilization and habitat for shorebirds and native flowering plants.
 Together, these benefits will protect the beach and neighboring infrastructure.

 Nature-Based Solution to Sea Level Rise